The Oldest Football Club in Asia!

 The second goal was even more spectacular.
 Latching on to a header by Chidi that fooled the defence, the Brazilian rushed in, beat the marker and then sent the ball in with a clever shot.

 The decision to replace Barreto is debatable.
 Once he went off, JCT took charge of the match.
 They attacked relentlessly and were unlucky not to find the target.
-Bagan have themselves to blame for inviting pressure, despite taking a 2-0 lead so early in the match.

 The Calcutta team got a golden chance to increase the lead when their Nigerian striker Edeh Chidi was brought down inside the box by Sarabjeet Singh.
 James Singh’s spot-kick hit the post before it was parried away by JCT goalkeeper Karanjit Singh.